 Can you freeze it?

 Yes, this spicy chicken stew can be frozen for up to three months.
 I usually freeze in individual portions so it's easier to defrost and perfect for when not everyone is eating together.

-Ideally defrost in the fridge overnight or on the kitchen counter during the day.
+Ideally defrost in the fridge overnight.

 More Spicy Chicken Recipes